FloRich/course-ratings/README.md

 The raw scraped data can be found under data/ratings.json.

 The created dataset can be found under data/post_processed_courses.json.
 It cointains normalized ratings and statistics about the ratings for each course.
-This file is used for the visualization in the [research project](https://github.com/FloRich/uni-due-visual-study-planer).
+This file is used for the visual representation of ratings in the [research project](https://github.com/FloRich/uni-due-visual-study-planer).